samuel-jimenez/GramEditor/docs/src/multibuffers.md

 # Multibuffers

-One of the superpowers Tehanu gives you is the ability to edit multiple files simultaneously.
+One of the superpowers Gram gives you is the ability to edit multiple files simultaneously.
 When combined with multiple cursors, this makes wide-ranging refactors significantly faster.

 ## Editing in a multibuffer